Tarun-developer/marketplacefreelancer/IMPLEMENTATION_SUMMARY.md

 ✅ Responsive design for all screens
 ✅ Action confirmations for safety
 ✅ Flash messages for feedback
+✅ Comprehensive settings with 5 categories
+✅ Theme system (light/dark mode)
+✅ Role-specific layouts for all user types

 ### User Experience
-✅ Role-based dashboards
+✅ Role-based dashboards with separate layouts
 ✅ Collapsible sidebar navigation
 ✅ Quick action buttons
 ✅ Status badges with color coding
 ✅ Pagination for large datasets
-✅ Modern UI with Tailwind CSS
+✅ Modern UI with Bootstrap and theme support
 ✅ Alpine.js for interactivity
+✅ Easy theme switching for customization
+✅ Onboarding flow for first-time users with clear role selection ✅ Multi-role support with dynamic dashboard switching

 ---